How much do I need to show for the cost of attendance for my I-20 or DS-2019 for my CU Anschutz Program?

-U.S. federal immigration regulations require that all F-1 visa applicants prove they have enough funds for the total estimated cost of attending the university and living in the U.S. for one academic year (nine months for most programs).
+U.S. federal immigration regulations require that all F-1 visa applicants prove they have enough funds for the total estimated cost of attending the university and living in the U.S. for at least one academic year.

 J-1 visa applicants must show the total cost of attendance for the program dates on their DS-2019.
 You can multiply your program’s estimated cost by the expected number of years in your program as a starting point.
-ISSS will provide a more precise estimate once you submit your immigration document request.
+ISSS will provide a more precise estimate once you submit your Immigration Document Creation Request.

 ISSS must collect proof of funding from students requesting immigration documents.
 The proof of funding must confirm that the student has at least the minimum amount of funding to cover estimated tuition, student fees, and living expenses during the required terms for their program.